Ultrahuman Ring AIR Review (2026)

 Unboxing and sizing

 Order a free sizing kit first — seriously.
 Ring sizing is notoriously finger-dependent and the kit arrives in a few days.
+If you have access to a 3D printer you can print your own sizing kit at home and skip the wait entirely — it's how I found my size.
 Once the real ring arrives it comes in a small magnetic box with a USB-C charger the size of a coin.
 Setup is: scan a QR code, create an account, pair over Bluetooth — done in under five minutes.

 Day-to-day wear